Optimal Transport for Brain-Image Alignment: Unveiling Redundancy and Synergy in Neural Information Processing: Experiment

 \subsection{Ablation Studies}

-Keeping the experimental hyper-parameters and the network architecture unchanged, we replaced the loss function with MSE loss.
-The results demonstrate that in single-subject training (See in Tab.~\ref{tab:results}, UMBRAE(MSE)-S1*), all evaluation metrics showed improvement, with an average increase of 6.28\% per evaluation metric.
-In cross-subject training (See in Tab.~\ref{tab:results}, UMBRAE(MSE)*), all metrics also exhibited enhancements, with an average improvement of 4.27\% per evaluation metric.
+Keeping the experimental hyper-parameters and the network architecture unchanged, MSE leads to lower performance compared to OT (See in Tab.~\ref{tab:results}), where UMBRAE(MSE)-S1* is with an average decrease of 6.28\% per evaluation metric, and UMBRAE(MSE)* is with an average decrease of 4.27\% per evaluation metric.
 Then, we calculate the embeddings of the same data set based on two models for correlation analysis.
 As shown in Fig.~\ref{fig:heatmap}, MSE primarily captures point-wise relationships, resulting in strong correlations only along the diagonal, while failing to account for global relationships.
 OT extends beyond point-wise correspondences by highlighting correlations beyond the diagonal, demonstrating its ability to capture global structural relationships.
 Thus, OT not only preserves the point-wise alignment inherent in MSE but also considers the overall distribution, leading to a more comprehensive representation.